If there’s any magic to pulling a meal together at the drop of a hat, it’s having a pantry stocked with some basics.

 3. Parmigiano-Reggiano cheese

 Yes, the real deal is expensive.
-But I buy large pieces, cut off what I need and freeze the rest.
-Keep it wrapped in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.
+But it’s economical to buy large pieces, cut off what you need and freeze the rest.
+Keep it wrapped in cheese paper or securely in plastic wrap in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.

 4. Olive oil